Center

 Drift

 Drift measures estimator precision by quantifying how much estimates scatter across repeated samples.
-It is based on the Spread\operatorname{Spread} of estimates and therefore has a breakdown point of approximately 29%29\%.
+It is based on the Spread\operatorname{Spread} of estimates, so its empirical evaluation across repeated samples inherits the 29%29\% breakdown point of Spread\operatorname{Spread}.

 Drift is useful for comparing the precision of several estimators.
 To simplify the comparison, one of the estimators can be chosen as a baseline.
 A table of squared drift values, normalized by the baseline, shows the required sample size adjustment factor for switching from the baseline to another estimator.
 For example, if Center\operatorname{Center} is the baseline and the rescaled drift square of Median\operatorname{Median} is 1.51.5, this means that Median\operatorname{Median} requires 1.51.5 times more data than Center\operatorname{Center} to achieve the same precision.
 See From Statistical Efficiency to Drift for details.